-The massive amount of attention surrounding the NBA's policy brought to light what courts often consciously reject when deciding Title VII cases: "race" encompasses more than just one's skin color.
-Historically and contemporarily in America, how one dresses, speaks, behaves, and thinks is also constitutive of race.
+of race.
 The NBA's dress code also generates important questions concerning racism, racial discrimination, and employment rights.
 Specifically, is an "equal employment opportunity" truly equal when employability is contingent upon conformity to the employer's preferred cultural or racial norm?
 Does an employer's preference for a particular cultural or racial norm, which consequently stigmatizes the affected employees or applicants on the basis of their race, constitute unlawful discrimination under current federal employment discrimination law?
-This Article proposes that an employer violates Title VII when the following occurs: (1) an employer expressly bars employees from wearing clothing9 or hairstyles10 that are often associated with a particular racial or ethnic group;11 (2) an adverse employment decision such as a termination or failure to hire or promote results because an employee displays these prohibited "mutable" characteristics; (3) an employer's asserted rationale for implementing a policy banning mutable characteristics is grounded in presenting a "conventional" or "conservative" business image or the like; and (4) an employer's policy or decision fosters racial or cultural stigmatization.
+This Article proposes that an employer violates Title VII when the following occurs: (1) an employer expressly bars employees from wearing clothing41 or hairstyles42 that are often associated with a particular racial or ethnic group;43 (2) an adverse employment decision such as a termination or failure to hire or promote results because an employee displays these prohibited "mutable" characteristics; (3) an employer's asserted rationale for implementing a policy banning mutable characteristics is grounded in presenting a "conventional" or "conservative" business image or the like; and (4) an employer's policy or decision fosters racial or cultural stigmatization.

-Specifically, this Article maintains that characteristics commonly associated with a particular racial or ethnic group should fall into Title VII's current protected categories of race, color, and national origin.
-12 Claims involving employment de-
+Specifically, this Article maintains that characteristics commonly associated with a particular racial or ethnic group should fall into Title VII's current protected categories of race, color, and national origin.44 Claims involving employment decisions based on the display of racialized, mutable characteristics can be viable under the traditional Title VII analytical frameworks.45 However, they would only be successful if courts